Aceh Besar Regency: Administrative divisions

 Notes: (a) comprises a group of islands off the north-western tip of Sumatra, of which the largest are Pulau Breuh, Pulau Nasi and Pulau Teunom.

 (b) includes some smaller islands off the north-western tip of Sumatra but closer to the mainland than Pulo Aceh District - Pulau Bunta and Pulau Batee.

+(c) includes the Jantho Nature Park, southeast of Kota Jantho.

+(d) includes Tanjung Dunung, the most northerly point on the Sumatran mainland.
+Four of the 13 villages comprising the district lie west of this cape (and thus can be considered as within the Krueng Aceh river valley and the orbit of Banda Aceh city), these are the gampong of Lamnga, Gampong Baro, Neuheun (with 9,152 inhabitants in 2024, the largest gampong in the district) and Durung; the other nine are situated to the east of the cape, with Keude and Leupung as their main centres.

-(c) comprises southern suburbs of Banda Aceh city, with 115,849 inhabitants in mid 2024.
+(e) comprises southern suburbs of Banda Aceh city, with 118,792 inhabitants in mid 2025.